kvanwely/DIDO-LAB/README.md

 This repository contains a collection of python scripts used to quantify exon skipping.
-Scripts were developed for Python 2.7
+Scripts were developed for Python 2.7.
+Scripts are provides "as is", without warranty or responsability of the author whatsoever.
+Scripts are proved under a GPL V3.0 license.

 Individual scripts in this repository: